StanfordVL/robovat/README.md

 ## About

-<p align="center"><img width="80%" src="docs/push_env.png" /></p>

 RoboVat is a tookit for fast development of robotic task environments in simulation and the real world.
 It provides unified APIs for robot control and perception to bridge the reality gap.
-Its name is derived from [brain in a vat](https://en.wikipedia.org/wiki/Brain_in_a_vat).
+Its name is derived from [<em>brain in a vat</em>](https://en.wikipedia.org/wiki/Brain_in_a_vat).

 Currently, RoboVat supports [Sawyer](https://www.rethinkrobotics.com/sawyer) robot via [Intera SDK](https://github.com/RethinkRobotics/intera_sdk).
-The simulatied environments run with [PyBullet](https://github.com/bulletphysics/bullet3/commits/master).
+The simulatied environments run with [PyBullet](https://github.com/bulletphysics/bullet3/).
 The codebase is under active development and more environments will be included in the future.

+<p align="center"><img width="80%" src="docs/push_env.png" /></p>

 ## Installation